 GMAT Online Exam Appointments Extended Indefinitely

 You can now book to take the GMAT Online Exam into 2021, so could the online GMAT become a permanent option?

 The Graduate Management Admission Council (GMAC), owner and administrator of the GMAT Exam, has announced that appointments for the GMAT Online Exam will be extended through 2021.

-Now, with coronavirus seemingly here to stay and the world shifting to life online, the online GMAT will serve candidates looking to enroll in MBA and master’s programs beyond this fall.
+Now, with coronavirus seemingly here to stay and the world shifting to life online, the online GMAT will serve candidates looking to enroll in MBA and master’s programs beyond this year.